robur-coop/miou/book/src/retrospective.md

 ## Multiple domain runtime

 In the introduction, it was mentioned that it's possible to use multiple domains with Miou.
-Indeed, since OCaml 5, it has been possible to launch tasks functions in parallel.
+Indeed, since OCaml 5, it has been possible to launch functions in parallel.
 This parallelism has become possible only recently because these functions have their own _minor heap_.
 Thus, synchronization between domains regarding allocation and garbage collection is less systematic.